illumos/docs/docs/contributing/quality.md

 And what do you do when that awful, black day arrives?
 Here's a quick coping manual from those of us who have been there:

-* Don't pretend it didn't happen -- you screwed up, but your mother still loves you (unless, of course, her home directory is on jurassic) [obscure historical Sun reference, never mind ;-) - Ed.]
+* Don't pretend it didn't happen -- you screwed up, but your mother still loves you (unless, of course, her home directory is on jurassic)
 * Don't minimize the problem, shrug it off or otherwise make light of it -- this is serious business, and we take it seriously
 * If someone spent time debugging your bug, thank them
 * If someone was inconvenienced by your bug, apologize to them